USDA-FSA/fsa-design-system/guides/accessibility/resources.md

 ----

-**Disclaimer:** This resource is intended to help FSA develop accessible products and is not a replacement for the standards defined by the Access Board.
+**Disclaimer:** This resource is intended to help FPAC develop accessible products and is not a replacement for the standards defined by the Access Board.
 Please visit the [Access Board](http://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-section-508-standards/section-508-standards) for information on Section 508 and its compliance criteria.